jigyashu765/50-Days-50-Projects/README.md

 ✅Dark Mode Toggle
 Switch between light and dark themes. 🌙

-Interactive Rating Component
+✅Interactive Rating Component
 Rate with stars and see instant feedback. ⭐

 ✅Filterable Gallery
 Filter images or items by category. 🗂️

-Animated Hamburger Menu
+✅Animated Hamburger Menu
 Toggle a mobile-friendly menu with style. 🍔